LilaShiba/resume2025/README.md

 ## **About Me**
-I am a technologist with global experience tackling human-computer interaction challenges within the fintech sector.
+I am a technologist with global experience tackling human-computer interaction challenges within the fintech & educational sectors.
 My career highlights include:

-- 🌍 **Consulting Expertise:** Advising MasterCard in São Paulo, Buenos Aires, and Toronto on machine learning, databases, and APIs.
+- 🌍 **Consulting Expertise:** Advising MasterCard in São Paulo, Buenos Aires, and Mexico City on machine learning, NOsql databases, tokenization, and APIs.
 - 🤖 **State-of-the-Art Solutions:** Developing and deploying cutting-edge NLP/LLM systems with Georgia Tech, specifically optimizing information pipelines from vector encoding to prediction.
+I focus on how the machine comes to an anwser.
-- 🌟 **Global Collaboration:** Partnering with engineers across six continents to craft bespoke software for data pipelines in large banks undergoing data migrations.
+- 🌟 **Global Collaboration:** Partnering with engineers, artists, and teachers across six continents to craft bespoke software.

 Whether guiding first-graders or C-level executives, one truth remains constant: The success of any endeavor relies more on how a team functions together than on the sum of individual skills.